josephluck/helix/docs/state/Effects.md

 })
 ```

-It's important to note that effects receive the application's global state, NOT the current model's state.
-This differs from reducers.
+It's important to note that effects receive the application's global state instead of the current model's state.
 It's an important distinction that allows effects to communicate with other models.

-It's easy to see how constructing models using pure functions this way makes testing and composibility really easy.
+It's easy to see how constructing models using pure functions this way makes testing and composition really easy.